-Cameras on DVR, Encoder, or NVR
+Cameras on DVR, NVR or Encoder

 If your cameras are connected directly to a DVR or video encoder, then they are analog cameras, which must be encoded by the DVR or encoder to be accessed via network.
-If you have IP cameras connected to an isolated subnet of an NVR, then they cannot be accessed through your router or main local area network.
-In both cases, the cameras can be added to a Monitoreal Security Assistant (MR) by adding the video channels served by the DVR, encoder or NVR (video server).
-The network should resemble the diagram below.
-However, IP cameras should be connected directly using a method described in Cameras on PoE-NVR or WiFi-NVR rather than burden or expect the NVR to constantly forward all the cameras.
+If you have IP cameras connected to an isolated subnet of an NVR, then they cannot be reached from your router or main local area network subnet.
+In both cases, the cameras can be added to a Monitoreal Security Assistant (MR) by adding the video channels served by the DVR, NVR or encoder (video server).
+The network should resemble the following diagram.